nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2016.md

 ### Security Issue on MS Windows

 Windows users need to upgrade the Tomcat version to protect against a potential CSRF token leak in the default manager applications distributed with Tomcat.
-Follow this procedure to upgrade Tomcat to version `7.0.81`, version recommended by [NXP-19726](https://jira.nuxeo.com/browse/NXP-19726):
+Follow this procedure to upgrade Tomcat to version `7.0.81` (or above), version recommended by [NXP-19726](https://jira.nuxeo.com/browse/NXP-19726):
-1. Download the PowerShell script [upgrade_tomcat7.ps1](https://github.com/nuxeo/nuxeo/blob/8.10/nuxeo-distribution/nuxeo-nxr-server/src/main/resources/templates/common-base/client/scripts/upgrade_tomcat7.ps1)
+1. Open a PowerShell session
+2. Ensure you can run "java" and "jar" with the current "$env:Path" environment variable or set the "$env:Path" as needed.
+3. Set the ExecutionPolicy to "Unrestricted" (see [MicroSoft usage notes](https://go.microsoft.com/fwlink/?LinkID=135170))
-2. In a PowerShell session, run the following command where NUXEO_HOME is the path to your Nuxeo instance
+4. run the script using the following command line format (using full path to NUXEO_HOME)
 ```
-upgrade_tomcat7.ps1 NUXEO_HOME 7.0.81
+client\scripts\upgrade_tomcat7.ps1 NUXEO_HOME 7.0.81
 ```
+(The source of the script is available on [github](https://github.com/nuxeo/nuxeo/blob/8.10/nuxeo-distribution/nuxeo-nxr-server/src/main/resources/templates/common-base/client/scripts/upgrade_tomcat7.ps1) and is distributed in Hotfix 15)

+5. Restore the ExecutionPolicy to your default level
+6. exit the PowerShell session

 ## Hotfix 10